slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

 The build is managed from the SlipStreamParent module.
 Change into the root of that directory and use it as your working directory.

-In this directory, create and install the master pom file for the build.
-The command is:
+Touch the file `.slipstream-build-all`.
+This will signal Maven to do a complete compilation of all modules.

+Just to make sure that everything is working correctly and to start with a clean slate, do the following:

+    $ mvn clean

+This should download a bunch of Maven plugins and then finish with a long list of modules that have been built sucessfully.
+If not, you will need to correct any problems before going on.

+Now start the complete build with:

     $ mvn install

-This should download a bunch of Maven plugins and then end sucessfully.

-Now, touch the file `.slipstream-build-all`.
-This will signal Maven to do a complete compilation of all modules.
-Start the complete build
-with:

-    $ mvn clean install -DBUILD_NUMBER=0 -DskipTests

 This will download a large number of build dependencies, but should eventually end successfully.
-The "clean" is only necessary if a previous build failed for some reason.

 ## Create Local Yum Repository